 Log in with your Campus Connect username and password.
 Faculty support

 and training in D2L is provided by Faculty Instructional Technology Services(FITS.)
-Instructions for students can be found here.

 If you are a faculty member who is new to D2L, please visit Teaching Commons